rkhal101/htb-ottawa/how-to-connect-to-dedicated-server.md

 ## Step 2 – Generate and Download Connection Path
-In the menu on the right, click on *Access*.
+In the menu on the left, click on *Access*.

  ![image2](images/how-to-connect-to-dedicated-server/2.png)